kerbin111/Integ/README.md

 assigned address to help with storage allocation.
 If no storage has been allocated, @ outputs -1.
 Also note that address numbers must be greater than or equal to 0.

-To deallocate storage, use _x. _x will deallocate all storage between the maximum allotted storage address and the address x, so be careful using it.
+To deallocate storage, use _x. _x will deallocate all storage between the maximum allotted storage address and the address x, so be careful using it. _x returns x.
 For example, if 0, 1, and 2 are allocated addresses, _(1) will deallocate 1 and 2, so that the only valid address will become 0.

 Decimal integer constants exist in Integ.

 Things can be added and subtracted with + and -, and multiplied and divided with * and /.
 For instance, +(2)(3) is 5; -(2)(3) is -1; *(2)(3) is 6; /(2)(3) is 0, as division is rounded down to the nearest integer.
 The interpreter catches division by zero errors.

 To print characters, use ]x.
 This operator prints the character equivalent to x.
-For example, ](97) prints "a".
+For example, ](97) prints "a". ]x returns x.
 To input a character from the standard input and receive its character code, use [x, where x is a dummy argument.
 Note that invalid codes will simply be ignored. [ does not work in IDLE; use a command line interface instead.

 To output the current time in seconds since the beginning of the epoch, use "x, where x is a dummy argument.
 The returned time is rounded down.